24Ryou/Codewars/codewars.md

 Simple, given a string of words, return the length of the shortest word(s).

 String will never be empty and you do not need to account for different data types.
-Simple, given a string of words, return the length of the shortest word(s).

-String will never be empty and you do not need to account for different data types.

 ```py
 def find_short(s):